This guide includes articles and resources that will help you deal with rising interest rates and smarten up your

-Since December 2015, the Federal Reserve has raised its benchmark rate in six 0.25 percent increments, with the most recent rate hike on March 21, 2018.
+Since December 2015, the Federal Reserve has raised its benchmark rate in seven 0.25 percent increments, with the most recent rate hike on June 13, 2018.

 Whenever the Federal Reserve raises interest rates, your credit card’s interest rate will almost certainly go up.
 For those who carry a balance that means higher monthly minimums and higher interest charges.